tenefit/thing-temperature-sensor.java/README-sensors-end-to-end-demo.md

 ## Pre-demo setup

-Go through these prior to each occasion you wan to run the demo.
+Go through these steps prior to each occasion you want to run the demo.

 1. Open a terminal window and go to the top-level directory from this repo.
 To check that you're in the right directory, make sure you see the `docker-compose.yml` file: